codeclimate/codeclimate-rubocop/config/contents/gemspec/deprecated_attribute_assignment.md

-Checks that deprecated attribute attributes are not set in a gemspec file.
+Checks that deprecated attributes are not set in a gemspec file.
 Removing deprecated attributes allows the user to receive smaller packed gems.

 ### Example: